mapninja/CV/README.md

 #### Photogrammar
 [photogrammar.yale.edu](http://photogrammar.yale.edu/)
 Yale University's first NEH Digital Humanities Start-Up Grant [[HD-51421-11]](https://securegrants.neh.gov/publicquery/main.aspx?f=1&gn=HD-51421-11)
-   "The Photogrammar Project is a Yale University Public Humanities Project designed to offer an interactive web-based open source visualization   platform for the one-hundred and sixty thousand photographs created by the federal government from 1935 to 1943 under the Farm Securities Administration and Office of War Information (FSA-OWI)."
+   "The Photogrammar Project is a Yale University Public Humanities Project designed to offer an interactive web-based open source visualization   platform for the one-hundred and sixty-thousand photographs created by the federal government from 1935 to 1943 under the Farm Securities Administration and Office of War Information (FSA-OWI)."

   Working closely with other members of the Photogrammar Team, I have been responsible for the creation and management of the geospatial data for the project.
-This has included geocoding ninety thousand images (~5000 unique locations) using various geocoding platforms and APIs.
+This has included geocoding ninety-thousand images (~5000 unique locations) using various geocoding platforms and APIs.
 The bulk of the geocoding work was done using Tulane University's Geolocate API, through Google/OpenRefine.
 Work also included the attachment of location information to the existing collection metadata and association with historic county boundary data, using SQL, for visualization in the CartoDB platform.